D2-mods/Better-IWD-Pregen/README.md

 - The damage ones ignore most subspells. (note: installer will always check SPLs with long range or an offensive "secondary type")
 - "No mage school restrictions" is both a tweak and a workaround for a serious issue with sorcerer kits (spell schools missing from selection screen).
 More info in this post at G3 forums: https://www.gibberlings3.net/forums/topic/36181-spell-selection-issue-sorcererscharacter-creation/#comment-318196
 - "No mage school restrictions" will also make all arcane scrolls usable by any specialist. (note: Making the spell appear in the selection screen also makes the "Write Magic" button appear, even if scroll is unusable).
-- Hit stun note: Acid effects like Melf's Arrow will stun only on the initial hit.
-Some SPLs will have multiple stun effects but they all apply instantly.
-Repeating area effects like Cloudkill will stun with each hit.
+- Hit stun note: Does not remove any stun effects already on the spell, so longer durations will still be there.
+- Hit stun note: Applies only once per spell. (ex.
+Melf's arrow stuns only on initial hit.)
 - Hit stun note: For spells with saving throws for half damage, stun is only if save is failed.
-Also, this doesn't overwrite any stun effects already on the spell, so spells with longer stun durations will still have those.
+- Hit stun note: skips repeating area damage (ex.
+Cloudkill).
+Similar mod spells are skipped if Secondary type is set to BATTLEGROUND.
+- Hit stun note: skips counter/barrier spells (Fire Shield, Blade Barrier, etc.).
+Similar mod spells are skipped if Secondary type is set to any PROTECTIONS type.

 --

 **Game-specific info:**
-- PSTEE: "No mage school restrictions" not available (Note: this is currently the only component usable with PSTEE).
+- PSTEE: "No mage school restrictions" not available. (note: many PSTEE spells use hardcoded projectiles or effects, so the damage ones only apply to a few spells)
 - BG1 (classic): "Damage party friendly" not available
 - IWD1/IWD2 (classic): Projectiles that apply damage directly are skipped for damage tweaks (ex.
 Agannazar's Scorcher).
-Most of the common spells like fireball, skull trap, etc. will be patched.
+Most spells like fireball, skull trap, etc. will be patched.
 - IWD2: "No mage school restrictions" will change all arcane spells to Generalist school.
 This is required to make all spells learnable by all specialists (note: editing listmage.2da doesn't work for this).

 --

 </details>